SameerAdavani/DL-HAR/README.md

 # Training Model

 The processed data was then trained using the following models.
 We experimented with 3 different Models using Pytorch.
-All the models were trained using the 80:20 approach only.
+All the models were trained using the 80:20 approach only.The pytorch model was used for Basketball layer only.
 The models are as follows:

     • Single LSTM Model
     • Double Stacked LSTM Model
     • ResNet (Transfer learning model)

 Using TensorFlow, we used only 1 model but we had three approaches.
 The model is similar to the Single LSTM model.
-The TensorFlow model was used for the Basketball layer and Locomotion Layer.
+The TensorFlow model was used for the **Basketball layer and Locomotion Layer**.
 The three approaches for the model are:

     • 80:20 Split
     • K-Fold method